basset-r/react-javascript-FS1-server/README.md

 Generate documentation </br>
 `npm run doc:build`
 </br>
-File named apidoc will be generated
+File named apidoc will be generated</br>

+If the documentation is build, she will be available at yourDomain/docs

 ## How to deploy